-- 1. Install the storage unit by using the procedures in the IBM TotalStorage DS6000 Installation, Troubleshooting, and Recovery Guide. - 2.
+- 1. Install the storage unit. - 2.
 Define the fibre-channel host system with the worldwide port name identifiers.
-For the list of worldwide port names, see "Locating the worldwide port name (WWPN)," on page 211. - 3.
+For the list of worldwide port names, see "Locating the worldwide port name (WWPN)," on page 225. - 3.
 Define the fibre-port configuration if you did not do it when you installed the storage unit or fibre-channel adapters. - 4.
 Configure the host system for the storage unit by using the instructions in your host system publications.